Uniform description of the rigged configuration bijection: Background

 \begin{remark} The abstract crystals we consider in this paper sometimes called \defn{regular} or \defn{seminormal} in the literature. \end{remark}

 We call an abstract $U_q(\g)$-crystal $B$ a \defn{$U_q(\g)$-crystal} if $B$ is the crystal basis of some $U_q(\g)$-module.
 Kashiwara has shown that the irreducible highest weight module $V(\lambda)$ admits a crystal basis~\cite{K91}.
 We denote this crystal basis by $B(\lambda)$, and let $u_{\lambda} \in B(\lambda)$ denote the unique highest weight element and is the unique element of weight $\lambda$.
-In particular, the $U_q(\g_0)$-crystal $B(\clfw_r)$ is a minuscule representation, the corresponding finite Weyl group $\clW$ acts transitively on $B(\clfw_r)$, if and only if $r$ is a minuscule node.
+Recall that $B(\lambda)$ is connected.
+A $U_q(\g_0)$-crystal is a \defn{minuscule representation} if the corresponding finite Weyl group $\clW$ acts transitively on $B(\clfw_r)$.
+In particular, the $U_q(\g_0)$-crystal $B(\clfw_r)$ is a minuscule representation if and only if $r$ is a minuscule node.

 We define the \defn{tensor product} of abstract $U_q(\g)$-crystals $B_1$ and $B_2$ as the crystal $B_2 \otimes B_1$ that is the Cartesian product $B_2 \times B_1$ with the crystal structure

 \begin{remark} Our tensor product convention is opposite of Kashiwara~\cite{K91}. \end{remark}